SasaJug/DrawingApp/README.md

 ### AWS  Instructions ###

 AWS is used for user management and for syncing data between devices.
-In order to use app it is necessary to add config/amazon.properties file to the data module.
+In order to use the app it is necessary to add config/amazon.properties file to the data module.
 The amazon.properties file must have following structure:

 USER_POOL_ID = String#"YOUR_USER_POOL_ID"